snehanair-486/healthflow/README.md

 # ⚡ HealthFlow — AI-Powered Personal Health Assistant

-HealthFlow is a multi-agent AI system that helps users manage their health, tasks, hydration, and wellness through intelligent agents and real-time data.
+HealthFlow is a multi-agent AI system that helps users manage their health, tasks, hydration, nutrition, and daily wellness through intelligent agents and real-time data.

 ---